ron4548/PISEServer/README.md

    server.Server(query_runner).listen()
    ```

+   where `toy_example` is the binary to work with, and `[ToySendHook(), ToyRecvHook()]` is a list of call sites that should be hooked.
+The server simply gets a query runner for which it passes the queries, and listens for a learner to connect.

    The server will start up, and listen on port 8080, ready to process queries from the learner module.

 The server for our toy example can be simply started with `python -m examples.toy_example.toy_client_inference`.
+Once your server is running, you are ready to start the learner.

 ## Talks & Paper